SirIdeas/sirAccordion/README.md

 *   **Bower installable package**.
 To install from bower use `bower install sir-accordion`.
 *   **Events**.
     *   When the accordion is donde loading you can catch the event like this `$scope.$on('sacDoneLoading', function ($event) {})`.
+    *   When an element is expanded `sacExpandStart` and `sacExpandEnd` are emitted with the coordinates of the element.
+    *   When an element is collapsed `sacCollapseStart` and `sacCollapseEnd` are emitted with the coordinates of the element.
     *   For expanding any content from your AngularJs App `$scope.$broadcast('sacExpandContentById','1-1-3')` where the second parameter is the content coordinates.
     *   For collapsing any content from your AngularJs App `$scope.$broadcast('sacCollapseContentById','1-1-3')` where the second parameter is the content coordinates.
     *   For collapsing all contents `$scope.$broadcast('sacCollapseAll');`